The Abilities of Face Recognition Applications Vary Widely, Just Like Vary Widely the Needs of Those Businesses that Buy Them.

-Be able to determine the number of visitors in a group, entering the premises, regardless of whether the faces of all of them are visible to it.
+Be able to determine the number of visitors in a group, entering the premises, regardless of whether the faces of all of the persons in the group are visible to it.
 If one of the visitors remains “faceless,” the system must issue a predefined alarm.

 This is never a pleasant surprise, but as we look at snaps of ourselves that are just 2-3 years old, we notice changes that we don’t notice otherwise.

 People change.
-Changes to the facial features and creases becoming more pronounced can make one look pretty much different from what they looked just a couple of years ago.
+Changes to the facial features and creases becoming more pronounced can make a person look pretty different from the way they looked just a couple of years ago.
 Strange as it may seem, this too can become an obstacle for your Face Recognition system.
-That is why this system must incorporate a capability that will automatically replace your employees’ photos with more recent ones at set intervals.
+That is why, this system must include a capability that will automatically replace your employees’ photos with more recent ones at set intervals.